POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Related Work

-\textbf{Preference Alignment Methods for Average User.} Preference alignment methods adapt base LLMs to broad, population-level preferences~\cite{wang2023aligning}.
-Reinforcement Learning from Human Feedback (RLHF) remains the canonical approach: a reward model trained on human judgments guides policy optimization, as in InstructGPT and related work~\citep{christiano2017deep, ouyang2022training}.
-A closely related line replaces or supplements human labels with AI feedback (e.g., RLAIF)~\citep{bai2022constitutional}.
-Direct Preference Optimization (DPO)~\citep{rafailov2023direct} bypasses explicit reward modeling by directly fitting a policy to win pairwise comparisons relative to a reference model.
-Variants such as ORPO~\citep{hong2024orpo} and SimPO~\citep{meng2024simpo} further simplify optimization by removing explicit dependence on a reference model.
-Other directions reshape the loss with prospect-theoretic weighting (KTO)~\citep{ethayarajh2024kto}, align log-probabilities across ranked candidates (RRHF)~\citep{yuan2023rrhf}, or calibrate sequence likelihoods against preference judgments (SLiC-HF)~\citep{zhao2023slic}.
-Collectively, these methods achieve strong alignment with the “average” user but tend to smooth over individual variation, motivating approaches that explicitly target personalization~\cite{xie2025survey}.
+\textbf{Preference Alignment Methods for Average User.} Preference alignment methods aim to adapt LLMs to population-level preferences~\citep{wang2023aligning}.
+RLHF remains the standard approach, using reward models trained on human judgments to guide policy optimization~\citep{christiano2017deep,ouyang2022training}, with extensions that incorporate AI feedback~\citep{bai2022constitutional}.
+DPO~\citep{rafailov2023direct} removes explicit reward modeling, and variants such as ORPO~\citep{hong2024orpo} and SimPO~\citep{meng2024simpo} further simplify optimization.
+Other lines reshape the loss~\citep{ethayarajh2024kto}, enforce ranked log-probability consistency~\citep{yuan2023rrhf}, or calibrate likelihoods to preferences~\citep{zhao2023slic}.
+While effective for aligning to the "average" user, these methods largely overlook individual variation, motivating growing interest in personalized alignment~\citep{xie2025survey}.

-\textbf{Personalized LLM Alignment.} Early approaches personalize LLMs by learning lightweight user-specific adapters or embeddings to adapt the LLM behaviors, such as HyRe~\cite{lee2024testtime}, LoRe~\cite{bose2025lore}, PAL~\cite{chen2024pal}, and VPL~\cite{poddar2024personalizing}.
-These methods mostly focus on reward modeling, and require optimization at inference time for each new user, which limits scalability in real-world deployment.

-To avoid per-user optimization, subsequent work adopts a meta-learning paradigm: a shared generation model is trained while conditioning on user signals provided as additional context.
-Representative methods include GPO~\cite{zhao2023group}, which applies supervised fine-tuning on the shared generation model; FSPO~\cite{singh2025fspo}, which applies DPO~\cite{rafailov2023direct} and IPO~\cite{azar2024general} on the generation model; and NextQuill~\cite{zhao2025nextquill}, which reweights losses using token-level causal influence.
-While effective, these approaches often share the problem of excessive context overhead and noisy input.

-A more structured line of work seeks to distill user signals into certain profiles before being used as contexts.
-For instance, \citet{lee2024aligning} extracts user descriptions using handcrafted prompting templates, \citet{li2025million} projects signals into 90 predefined preference dimensions, and \citet{garbacea2025hyperalign} employs hypothesis generation techniques to generate user descriptions~\cite{zhou2024hypothesis}.
-Importantly, our framework is \textbf{complementary} to these works: we can treat these manually engineered user profiles as input to our inference model, so that they can be further refined to be effective, efficient, and immediately usable personalization signals.